The Vachon Agency

 Stages of Coverage for Medicare Part D plans.
 We’re Here to Help You Make Informed Choices.

-The four stages of RX for Medicare change in 2024:
+The THREE phases of RX for Medicare changes in 2025:

-There are four stages to Part D drug coverage, which runs on a calendar year:
+There are three stages to Part D drug coverage, which runs on a calendar year:

 • The amount you pay before your plan covers some of your prescription drug costs.